-PM Modi to launch projects, address rallies in Assam, Arunachal Pradesh, Tripura today
+PM Modi in Northeast Updates: Previous govts neglected Arunachal for decades, says PM Modi

 This line will boost Tripura as the gateway to South and Southeast Asia.
 Mr Modi will also inaugurate New Complex of Tripura Institute of Technology at Narsingarh.

-(With Agenvcy inputs)
+(With Agency inputs)